appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

    <figcaption align="center"><i>Appsmith default credentials</i></figcaption>
  </figure>

-13. If you are on a **Business Edition**:
+3. Once you've created an account, you can either start with the free plan or activate your instance with a license key.
+If you want to generate a license key, sign up on [customer.appsmith.com](https://customer.appsmith.com) to create one, and then proceed to activate your instance using the newly generated license key.

-    * Sign up on [customer.appsmith.com](https://customer.appsmith.com/) and generate a trial license key.
+## Install Appsmith Community

-    * Enter your license key to activate the instance.
+ To install the open source edition of Appsmith (Appsmith Community), choose the [Appsmith Community Edition](https://aws.amazon.com/marketplace/pp/prodview-mclslaty46ah4) in the [image selection](#select-appsmith-image) step, and then follow the instructions provided on this page.

 ## Troubleshooting